DSAIL-SKKU/Mood-Risk/README.md

 We carefully consider potential ethical issues in this work: (i) protecting users' privacies on Reddit and (ii) avoiding potentially harmful uses of the proposed dataset.
 The Reddit privacy policy explicitly authorizes third parties to copy user content through the Reddit API.
 We follow the widely-accepted social media research ethics policies that allow researchers to utilize user data without explicit consent if anonymity is protected (benton et al. 2017; Williams et al., 2017).
 Any metadata that could be used to specify the author was not collected.
 In addition, all content is manually scanned to remove personally identifiable information and mask all the named entities.
 More importantly, the BD dataset will be shared only with other researchers who have agreed to the ethical use of the dataset.

 ## How to Request Access
 While it is important to ensure that all necessary precautions are taken, we are enthusiastic about sharing this valuable resource with fellow researchers.
-To request access to the dataset, please contact Daeun Lee (delee12@skku.edu).
+To request access to the dataset, please contact Daeun Lee (da-eun.lee@yale.edu).
 Access requests should follow the format of the sample application provided below, which consists of three parts:
 - Part 0: Download a sample application form
 - Part 1: Applicant Information
 - Part 2: Dataset Access Application